 For sure, smart is somehow intelligent, but the core question is – what’s in it for me?
 What’s the use of it?
 There can only be one answer, and Google answered it exactly as it has happened in your mind already.
 The term all such services and gadgets dance around is – helpful.
 It is very simple: smart without helpful is just a drag.
 And I guess the term “smart” has collected some bad vibes in the smart home community over the last 15 years – with millions of hours spent on useless configuration attempts resulting for some users in a useless waste of time.

 It definitely is a smart move to get rid of the promised “smart home”, and introduce the simple, but inspiring, “helpful home”.
 Helpful resonates far less with complications, confusing instructions, and misconfigurations.
 This rebranding is the plain promise of the state you reach once you have set up the smart home: no matter whether a little smarter or less, it always is helpful.
 And thus fulfills the real desire of smart home buyers – being assisted and being enabled.

 But what about the true afficionados of “smart”?
 This daring handful of guys who truly want to experience smartness and techiness in all their shades?
 They can still resort to millions of existing smart products and spend their time cross-combining, configuring, searching, updating, cursing.

-What’s next not be smart anymore?
-Is it the Smartphone?
+What’s next not to be smart anymore?
+Is it the Smartphone itself?
 Strange enough, but in this narrow explicit context, smart has already become a synonym for helpful – and millions of other properties 😉

 PS: You might wonder why this post is in English.
 The reason is simple: it is a post I wrote for my partner agency Catchword in Oakland, CA.